FAChowdhury/SnowInvaders/README.md

   <li>Rendering and moving aliens/invaders</li>
   <li>Allowing aliens/invaders to be destroyed by player's bullets</li>
 </ul>
+<p>Currently working on barrier logic, will update video once this is done :D</p>
 <h2>Tasks TODO</h2>
 <p>These are not in any particular order.
 They are also subject to change and more features may be added.</p>
 <ul>